MC920179 - Microsoft Teams: The new streamlined Chat and Channels experience

 Public Preview / Targeted Release: We will begin rolling out mid-November 2024 and expect to complete by mid-November 2024.

-General Availability (Worldwide): We will begin rolling out late March 2025 (previously late January) and expect to complete by early April 2025 (previously early February).
+General Availability (Worldwide): We will begin rolling out late March 2025 (previously late January) and expect to complete by end of April 2025 (previously early April).

-General Availability (GCC, GCC High, DoD): We will begin rolling out mid-June 2025 (previously mid-April) and expect to complete by late June 2025 (previously late April).
+General Availability (GCC High, DoD): We will begin rolling out mid-June 2025 (previously mid-April) and expect to complete by late June 2025 (previously late April).

 How this will affect your organization: